cdoublev/css/doc/parse/README.md

 <p style="color: green; @media all { color: red };">text</p>
 ```

-Instead of modifying this behavior to allow interpreting rules, the CSSWG decided to wrap a `CSSStyleDeclaration` representing a list of declarations appearing after a nested rule, in `CSSNestedDeclarations`, which is a "transparent" rule representing a single list of declarations.
+Instead of modifying this behavior to interpret rules, the CSSWG decided to represent lists of declarations appearing after a nested rule, with a `CSSStyleDeclaration` contained in `CSSNestedDeclarations`, which is a "transparent" rule that can only contain this list of declarations.

-`CSSStyleDeclaration` is now extended by subclasses defined with a restricted set of descriptor attributes: `CSSFontFaceDescriptors`, `CSSPageDescriptors`, etc. Their names also helped to conceal confusion about the context accepting these declarations.
+`CSSStyleDeclaration` is now extended by subclasses defined with a restricted set of property and descriptor attributes: `CSSStyleProperties`, `CSSFontFaceDescriptors`, `CSSPageDescriptors`, etc. Their names also helped to remove confusion about the context in which these declarations are accepted.

 </details>

 [`Element.style.setProperty(property, value)`](https://drafts.csswg.org/cssom-1/#dom-cssstyledeclaration-setproperty) must [parse](https://drafts.csswg.org/cssom-1/#parse-a-css-value) the input string `value` into a list of component values matched against the grammar of `property`.

-If `property` is a longhand, it must store a declaration for `property` in `Element.style` with this list as the declaration value.
+If `property` is a longhand, it must store a declaration for `property` with this list as its value.
 If `property` is a shorthand, it must expand the list and store a declaration for each longhand.

 Matching a value against a grammar of a property is not further specified but implies:

   - matching against CSS-wide keywords
   - searching for an arbitrary substitution
-  - matching against the value definition and validating any semantic rule for `property` or productions
+  - matching against the value definition of the property and validating any semantic rule for the property or productions
   - matching against other declaration value substitutions

 Based on underlying procedures, the parsed list is nearly identical to the list of tokens resulting from [tokenizing](https://drafts.csswg.org/css-syntax-3/#css-tokenize) `value`.
 Most tokens are preserved as "primitive" component values.
 Others are consumed into a function or simple block.